LarryMcConville/04-code-quiz/README.md

 ## Solution

-This project utilizes Bootstrap for CSS styling, a single HTML file, and a single JavaScript file, providing for a single page application. `Containers` are being utilized to group like elements and functionality, and to present a responsive design.
+This project utilizes Bootstrap for CSS styling, a single HTML file, and a single JavaScript file. `Containers` are being utilized to group like elements and functionality, and to present a responsive design.

-Code organization has all of the globally referenced `HTML` element mappings performed at the top followed by global `variables`, the `questionArray[]`, defining an empty `highscores[]`, and calling the `loadHighScores()` to perform an initial loading of highscores.
-The main body of the `script.js` file contains all of the functions, and at the bottom is all of the event listeners.
+Code organization has all of the globally referenced `HTML` element mappings performed at the top followed by global `variables`, the `questionArray[]`, the definition of an empty `highscores[]`, and calling the `loadHighScores()` to prime the application with any stored highscores.
+The main body of the `script.js` file contains all of the functions, and all of the event listeners are at the bottom.

 ## Game Play Logic

-### When the `start` button is clicked
+### _When `Begin Quiz` is clicked_

 - The `init` function is called.
 - The `Begin Quiz`, `Show Scores` and `Clear Scores` buttons are hidden during game play.